-4 Ways to Help Seniors with Alzheimer’s Enjoy the Holidays
+Seniors with Alzheimer’s Can Enjoy the Holidays – Here’s How!

 seniors with Alzheimer’s

-Holidays are often stressful for seniors with Alzheimer’s
+Holidays Can Be Stressful for Seniors with Alzheimer’s

 Holidays bring a flurry of activity, changes in daily routine, conversations with extended family, and participation in annual traditions.
 For seniors with Alzheimer’s disease or dementia, this can be stressful.

-To help your older adult have a happy holiday season and to reduce your own stress, scale things back and modify traditional activities so they’ll feel calm, safe, and included.
+To help your loved one have a happy holiday season and reduce your own stress, consider scaling back and modifying traditional activities so they feel calm, safe, and included.

-Even if your older adult might not remember these holiday activities later, the warm feelings they’ll have is a different kind of memory their body will carry for a while.
+Even if your older adult might not remember these holiday activities later, the warm feelings they’ll have are a different kind of memory their body will carry for a while.

-Here are 4 tips to help your older adult (and you) feel more relaxed and able to enjoy the fun of the holiday season.
+Here are four tips to help your older adult (and you) feel more relaxed and able to enjoy the fun of the holiday season.

 People with Alzheimer’s or dementia are usually quite sensitive to other people’s moods and feelings.

-If you’re stressed and anxious, they’re likely to get stressed and agitated too.
+If you’re stressed and anxious, they’re likely to become stressed and agitated as well.
 That can lead to challenging behaviors, which will then make you even more stressed.
 It’s a vicious cycle.

-It’s not possible to completely eliminate stress, so just do your best to keep extra commitments to a minimum.
+It’s not possible to eliminate stress, so do your best to keep extra commitments to a minimum.
 That way, you won’t be overwhelmed by time-consuming holiday tasks.

 Ask family to help with your senior, use respite programs, hire in-home help, or start saying no to things you don’t want to do.